Van-Goghbot/the-coderoom/docs/user_input.rst

    :linenos:
    :lineno-start: 15

-We only want to record the coordinates and orientation when the user is ready, so the program waits until it recieves user input:
+We only want to record the coordinates and orientation when the user is ready, so the program waits until it receives user input:

 .. literalinclude:: dominoes_code/listener.py
    :language: python